musicmediawebapp/MusicMediaWebApp/README.md

 Specifics, we use Redux (and Redux form) to make HTTP requests to our backend.
 These endpoints live within the /client/src/actions directory.

+Another technology we use is redux-form.
+We import its reducer (cleverly named, "reducer") into our reducers folder and add it as a key so that our components can have access to it.
+How to allow React components to talk to our redux store (which again, contains all of our reducers), we import a redux-form helper into our components.
+That's all of the hard work we have to do.
+Outside of that, redux-form will call action creators, updates the state in redux store.
+All we have to do is hook it with reduxForm() instead of connect()

+Low-level, we use <Field /> components to render HTML elements on our redux forms.
+It takes in a name, which when the <Field /> takes in some value, that value will be stored in the redux store (aka called an action creator, returned a dispatched action) under the key of said name.

 ## Config
 The config folder stores all of our configurations, both for development and production.